MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Germany/electronic-submission-of-sales-vat-advance-notifications-to-elster.md

 -   A personal .pfx certificate for that user.

- You must then list the users and the friendly names of the certificates in the **\($ N\_11020 Certificates $\)** window.
+ You must then list the users and the friendly names of the certificates in the **Certificates** window.
 For more information about how to install a certificate and how to find the friendly name, see the Help for the operating system.

- If you use a proxy server to submit the ELSTER documents, you must specify the settings in the **\($ N\_11019 Electronic VAT Decl.
-Setup $\)** window.
+ If you use a proxy server to submit the ELSTER documents, you must specify the settings in the **Electronic VAT Decl.
+Setup** window.

  For more information, see [How to: Set Up Sales VAT Advance Notifications for ELSTER](../../LocalFunctionalityForMicrosoftDynamicsNav2016/Germany/how-to-set-up-sales-vat-advance-notifications-for-elster.md).